PDAL/PDAL/doc/stages/readers.ept.rst

 bounds
     The extents of the resource to select in 2 or 3 dimensions, expressed as a string, e.g.: ``([xmin, xmax], [ymin, ymax], [zmin, zmax])``.
 If omitted, the entire dataset will be selected.

+spacing
+    A point spacing limit to select, in resource coordinate system units.
+The actual resulting spacing may be slightly greater than the requested spacing since this selection is performed on octree nodes, whose spacing halves at increasing tree depths.
+For example, a ``spacing`` value of 10, for a coordinate system in meters, will select a minimum resolution of at least 0.001 points per cubic meter.

 origin
     EPT datasets are lossless aggregations of potentially multiple source files.
 The *origin* options can be used to select all points from a single source file.
 This option may be specified as a string or an integral ID.